noctuid/dotfiles/README.md

 This solution is restricted to X currently (though something similar could probably done with AHK).
 It makes use of xchainkeys for the modal bindings and xdotool and xsendkey to fake the necessary keyboard input.
 A potentially "software independent" solution would be to use tmk firmware to make layers with macros and keys for "mode" (layer) switching.
 I have not been able to test this.

 See `remap/xchainkeys.examplevimlayer.conf` for an example configuration for Libre Writer.
-Since I've started using LaTeX instead for the most part, I haven't done anything else with this, but I think that it would be more desirable to have the modal interface automatically started (setting up and deconstructing bindings on window change) for the program it is being used for (using bspc --subscribe and awk to run a bash script on window change that checks if the current window is, for example, Libre Office).
+Since I've started using LaTeX or simple markup instead for the most part, I haven't done anything else with this, but I think that it would be more desirable to have the modal interface automatically started (setting up and deconstructing bindings on window change) for the program it is being used for (using bspc --subscribe and awk to run a bash script on window change that checks if the current window is, for example, Libre Office).

 # Goals for Configuration & Workflow:
 - Increase efficiency and speed; cut wasted time and movement